daxcee/sahat.github.com/_drafts/2015-04-10-create-an-eve-online-character-voting-game-using-react-nodejs-mongodb-and-socketio.md

 > Congratulations on making it this far!
 It is now the longest blog post I have published to date.
 Funny, I said the exact same thing in my TV Show Tracker blog post.

-And now this post is even longer than my previous one with xx,xxx word count.
+But now this post is even longer than my previous one.
 I seriously did not expect it to be this long, nor was I trying to beat my old record.
-But at the very least I hope it was helpful and informative.
+But at least I hope it was helpful and informative.

 If you liked this project, consider extending it or perhaps build a new app based on New Eden Faces.
-All this code is on [GitHub](github.com/sahat/newedenfaces-react) and it is completely free, so use or modify it however you want.
+All this code is available on [GitHub](github.com/sahat/newedenfaces-react) and it is completely free, so use or modify it however you want.
 Here are some ideas for you to work on:

 - Admin UI for resetting stats, swapping incorrect gender, deleting characters.
 - Email subscription for weekly stats similar to [Fitbit Weekly Progress Report](https://www.google.com/search?q=fitbit+weekly+progress+report&source=lnms&tbm=isch&sa=X&ved=0CAgQ_AUoAmoVChMItIX17r_oxgIVCVyICh2NUQhh&biw=964&bih=656).